thibaultyou/trading-toolbox/README.md

 # Trading Toolbox

 Trading Toolbox is a comprehensive application designed for executing trading operations on exchanges.
-It leverages state-of-the-art technologies to monitor trades, execute actions based on predefined conditions, and apply sophisticated trading strategies. **Please note that the frontend part of this application is currently deactivated, and any files or directories starting with a `_` prefix are flagged for review.**
+It leverages state-of-the-art technologies to monitor trades, execute actions based on predefined conditions, and apply sophisticated trading strategies. **The frontend part of this application is currently deactivated, and any files or directories starting with a `_` prefix are flagged for review.**

+## 🚨 Important Notice

+This project is a work in progress.
+It is not intended for public use, and functionality may be incomplete or unstable.
+Use at your own risk.

+Quality is not the best: The code is mostly untested, and best practices are not followed.
+Automated strategies are not yet implemented: Key features like automated trading strategies are still under development.

 ## Getting Started